mcvrmln/large_file_experiment/README.md

 ## Create a large file
 The file is generated based on the file specifications in the instructions.
 Only three types are allowed: strings, integers and dates.
 The dates are formatted as YYYYMMDD (8 characters).

+## Split in columns
+The heavy lifting is done with pandas.
+Datatypes are defined in the instructions.yml file.